spinnylights/vulkan-notes/vulkan_notes.md

 ###### In the compute shader

-Compute shaders don't support input or output variables (except for a few built-in inputs).
-They have to interface with the outside world through other means.
+Compute shaders don't support user-defined input or output variables; they read from and write to images, storage buffers, and atomic counters directly.
+That said, you specify the shader's local workgroup size by applying the `local_size_x`/`y`/`z` layout qualifers to `in` (see "In the compute shader" under "Layout qualifiers").

 ##### Uniform variables